The Little Boss: Production

 Exterior scenes were filmed at the Little River Redwood Company, an actual lumber camp in Eureka, California.
 Scenes with log flumes were filmed in Fresno, California.

 Plot

 Peggy (Love) is the owner of a lumber camp, and she falls for Clayton, a man from the city (MacDonald), who comes to the camp.
-Clayton's sister invites Peggy to come to the city, where she attends school, and becomes a "modern woman."
-When Peggy returns to the camp, it is revealed that she was never the true owner of the lumber camp, but this does not matter to Clayton, who is love with Peggy.
+Clayton's sister invites Peggy to come to the city, where she attends school and becomes a "modern woman."
+When Peggy returns to the camp, it is revealed that she was never the true owner of the lumber camp, but this does not matter to Clayton, who is in love with her.